Syedesa/moneycalendar/README.md

 ---

-## 📸 Demo Screenshot
-(Add a screenshot here after you host it on GitHub Pages)

----

 ## ⚡ How to Use
 1. Open the app in your browser.
 2. Click a date → add **Income** or **Expense** with category & amount.